a-as78/13f-fund-analytics/README.md

 # 13F Holdings Scraper

-This project scrapes investment manager data from [13f.info](https://13f.info/), extracts holdings data (particularly for common stock - COM), compares it across quarters, and infers transaction types.
+This project scrapes investment manager data from [13f.info](https://13f.info/), extracts holdings data, compares it across quarters, and infers transaction types.
 It also includes tools for visual analysis and CSV aggregation.

 ## Features